Small and medium enterprises: India

+April 1, 2025, India updated the definition as follows:

-Businesses that are declared as MSMEs and within specific sectors and criteria can then apply for "priority sector" lending to help with business expenses; banks have annual targets set by the Prime Minister's Task Force on MSMEs for year-on-year increases of lending to various categories of MSMEs.
+Businesses that are declared as MSMEs and within specific sectors and criteria can then apply for "priority sector" lending for help with business expenses; banks have annual targets set by the Prime Minister's Task Force on MSMEs for year-on-year increases of lending to various categories of MSMEs.
 MSME is considered a key contributor to India's growth and contributes 48% to India's total export.

+In India, businesses need to apply for Udyam Registration with the government to avail the benefits of MSME.

 Indonesia

 In Indonesia, the government defines micro, small, and medium enterprises (Indonesian: usaha mikro kecil menengah, UMKM) based on their assets and revenues according to Law No. 20/2008:

-An annual revenue of Rp 50 billion is approximately equal to US$3.7 million as of November 2017.
+An annual revenue of Rp 50 billion is approximately equal to US$3.1 million as of April 2024.